ds-ws22/website/docs/course-syllabus.md

 You are expected to bring a laptop to each class so that you can take part in the in-class exercises.

-## Teams

-You will be assigned to a team at the beginning of the semester.

-All team members are expected to contribute equally to the completion of the labs and project and you will be asked to evaluate your team members throughout the semester.
-Failure to adequately contribute to an assignment will result in a penalty to your mark relative to the team's overall mark.

-You are expected to make use of the provided GitHub repository as the central collaborative platform.
-[Commits](https://github.com/git-guides/git-commit) to this repository will be used as a metric (one of several) of each team member's relative contribution for each project.

 ## Assessment